, Posted on May 15, 2018

 Knowledge and Experience

-• Fluency in spoken and written English required.
-Arabic skills are a plus.
+• Fluency in English is required.
+Proficiency in Arabic a plus.

 Disclaimer: Naukrigulf.com is only a platform to bring jobseekers & employers together.
 Applicants are advised to research the bonafides of the prospective employer independently.
 We do NOT endorse any requests for money payments and strictly advice against sharing personal or bank related information.We also recommend you visit Security Advice for more information.
 If you suspect any fraud or malpractice, email us at firstname.lastname@example.org